SoftwareDefinedBuildings/XBOSDocs/mdal.md

 }
 ```

 - `Composition`: the order of variables and UUIDs to be included in the response matrix.
 Variables are defined in `Variables` key (below) and resolve to a set of UUIDs.
-UUIDs are the pointers used by the timeseries database and represent a single timeseries sequence
+UUIDs are the pointers used by the timeseries database and represent a single timeseries sequence.
+If you want to apply unit conversion to the UUIDs, you will need to have instead define the UUIDs using a variable definition below.
 - `Selectors`: for each timeseries stream, we can get the raw data, or we can get resampled min, mean and/or max (as well as bucket count).
 Each item in the `Composition` list has a corresponding selector.
 This is a set of flags:
 	- `MEAN`: selects the mean stream
 	- `MAX`: selects the max stream